Vincent Kompany: International career

 Kompany made his international debut for Belgium at the age of 17 on 18 February 2004, starting in a 2–0 home loss to France.

-The Royal Belgian Football Association called up Kompany to the 2008 Olympics.
-Initially, Hamburg decided not to let him go as the Olympics was not an official FIFA tournament.
-After a dispute, Hamburg decided to release him under the condition that he returned after Belgium's first two group games.
-The first game was against Brazil where he was sent off in a 1–0 loss, and as a consequence his tournament was over as the red card would rule him out of Belgium's second group game.
-Kompany decided against returning to Germany in hope of playing the last group game to help his country qualify for the knockout stages.
-Hamburg maintained their stance that he had to return, and the Belgian FA decided to release him.
-He later came on as a substitute in the opening game for Hamburg against Bayern Munich.
+Kompany went to the Olympic football tournament in China in 2008, after his club Hamburg finally authorised his absence.
+In Belgium's opening game, he and Marouane Fellaini were sent off in a 1–0 loss to Brazil.
+Hamburg demanded that he return to Germany for the start of the Bundesliga season.
+He did not take the flight back, allegedly due to a lost passport, and Hamburg demanded that FIFA take action against the Royal Belgian Football Association.
+Kompany and Fellaini eventually did leave the tournament for their clubs in Europe.

 In November 2009, Kompany fell out with the Belgium manager Dick Advocaat.
 Before the friendly match with Qatar, Kompany received permission to attend his grandmother's funeral as long as he returned to the team hotel before 6 pm that evening.
-He did not return until nearly midnight and Advocaat removed him from the squad altogether, although on 24 February 2010 he was recalled for the friendly against Croatia.
+He did not return until nearly midnight and Advocaat removed him from the squad altogether, although on 24 February 2010, he was recalled for the friendly against Croatia.

 On 19 May 2010, Kompany captained Belgium for the first time and scored his first international goal in the 90th minute for a 2–1 friendly win over Bulgaria at the King Baudouin Stadium.
 After 34 minutes of Belgium's 2–1 World Cup qualifier win against Serbia in June 2013, Kompany suffered concussion and facial injuries, including a broken nose and cracked eye-socket, in a collision with goalkeeper Vladimir Stojković.
 After receiving first aid on the touchline, he played out the remainder of the match.

 On 13 May 2014, Kompany was named in the Belgium squad for the 2014 FIFA World Cup.
 He captained the Red Devils in their first World Cup match in 12 years, a 2–1 win against Algeria in Belo Horizonte.
 Injuries sustained during the season caused him to miss UEFA Euro 2016.